AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.0.14 =
+* Allows admin to change avatar and banner of other user from backend - CHANGED

 = 1.0.13 =
 * Allow to change icon for fieldset while displaying as a profile tab - CHANGED
 * Option to exclude user from lists is missing from wp-admin - FIXED